Maximilien Van Haaster

 At the 2015 Pan Am Games in Toronto, he finished fifth in both the individual and team foil events.
 He would improve upon those results at the next Pan Am Games in 2019 in Lima, winning bronze in both the individual and team foil events.

 Van Haaster made his Olympic debut at Rio 2016 and won his opening match.
+He also reached the Table of 32 in his second Olympic appearance at Tokyo 2020.
 Van Haaster finished the 2017-18 season with a career high world ranking of 23rd, bolstered by a silver medal at the Pan American Championships, and a career-best 16th-place finish at the FIE World Championships.

 A Little More About Maximilien